robinelting/iwo-fp/README.md

 # Mental health on Twitter

 In this GitHub repository you can find all data and the script needed to obtain the same data as I have obtained for my research on the usage of mental health keywords on Twitter.
+In my study, I researched the following question: Are users on Twitter talking more about mental health in 2019 than in 2015?
+The results of my study can be found at the subtitle 'Results'.

 ## Data
 Besides the shell script, you can find multiple folders in this repository including the data that I have used for my research.
 These folders are called: *.